FAQ

 Differences in colour of the wood – when do you have a claim?

-Since wood is a natural material, there may be colour differences in the individual bonded wood planks.
-Consequently, these do not justify a claim.
-Similarly, there may be slight differences in colour between tabletops, extension leaves and other furniture.
+Regarding possible color variations in the wood, as it is a natural material, there may be variations in color between the individual joined wood planks.
+This is also not considered a defect or grounds for complaint.
+Similarly, there may be slight color differences between tabletops and extension leaves.

 Caring for, cleaning and maintaining Bodahl Moebler – leather, textile and PU leather